milieere/fluorescence-analysis/README.md

 PIL<br>
 seaborn<br>

-**Contact me to share with you the copy of the Anaconda environment used for this complete pipeline**
+**Contact me to share with you the copy of the Anaconda environment used for this complete pipeline!**